Rajesh-Idumalla/Mining-Massive-Data-Sets/README.md

 ### Implementing `compute_co_occurrence_matrix`

 I am writing a method that constructs a co-occurrence matrix for a certain window-size $n$ (with a default of 4), considering words $n$ before and $n$ after the word in the center of the window.
 Here, I start to use `numpy (np)` to represent vectors, matrices, and tensors.
-If you're not familiar with NumPy, please check out the documention on online.